aclemons/emailrelay/doc/reference.md

 A `mailbox` is normally just a sub-directory of the main spool directory with a name derived from the first part of the recipient address.
-It is traditional to have a catch-all mailbox called `postmaster` for unrecognised addresses.
+It is traditional to have a catch-all mailbox called `postmaster` for unrecognised names.

 Deriving a suitable mailbox name from the recipient address is best done by an address verifier.
-The address verifier checks the recipient address and maps it to a mailbox name which gets written into the envelope file in the `to-local` list.
-Then the delivery filter just has to copy the message files into the designated mailbox.
+The address verifier can check each recipient address, mapping it to a mailbox name which then gets written to the envelope file's `To-Local` list.
+After that the delivery filter just has to copy the message files into the designated mailbox.

 Once e-mail messages have been delivered into separate mailboxes they can be